 - Get the most out of your route planning with a dedicated module

 - Keep rolling with the knowledge to fix simple trailside repairs

-- Be prepared with plans to manage accidents and emergencies – plus you’ll undergo first aid training in order to qualify
+- Be prepared with plans to manage accidents and emergencies – you’ll undergo a separate first aid training course in order to qualify

 - Get protected with leader insurance